falon/IMAP-Search/README.md

 uid = the attribute name which value is the username to look for.
 ```

-This is an instance of LDIF file you should have to use this tool:
+This is an instance of LDAP profile you should have to use this tool:
 ```
 dn: "uid"=[...,...,]o=<domain>,<base>
 "uid"=username